 Number of Consultations Offered

-DU undergraduate students, graduate students, faculty, and staff may make up to two scheduled appointments per week on two different days.
+DU undergraduate students, graduate students, faculty, and staff may make up to three scheduled appointments per week on two different days.

-Writers may try to make up to two unscheduled appointments in a week, on two different days, by asking for a drop-in appointment at the start of any hour.
+Writers may try to make up to three unscheduled appointments in a week, on two different days, by asking for a drop-in appointment at the start of any hour.
 If a consultant is free, we will make appointments available on this drop-in basis.

 Writers may have a total of one scheduled appointment and one drop-in appointment on any given day.

-Writers may have a total of two scheduled appointments and two drop-in appointments in any given week.
+Writers may have a total of three scheduled appointments and two drop-in appointments in any given week.
 Weeks start on Monday and end on Sunday.

 We invitealumnito scheduleoneappointment per week in weeks 1-8 of any quarter; in weeks 9-10, alumni should contact us at email@example.com to see if we have appointments available.

 Writers who have not exceeded their consultation limits are welcome to drop in without an appointment from :00 until :15 after each hour.
 If we have a consultant free, we are happy to make you an appointment for that hour.
 Drop-in consultations are limited to two per week per writer, on different days.